Tips for Parents of College Students

 Conversations about Paying for College

-As part of your evolving parent-child relationship, you’ll likely find yourself in conversations about the best ways to pay for college and, as the parent, you’ll likely initiate them.
+As part of your evolving parent-child relationship, you’ll likely find yourself in conversations about the best ways to pay for college.
+As the parent, you’ll likely initiate these talks.
 As part of your discussions, you may want to:

 • Be clear about how much money you’re willing or able to contribute towards your child’s college expenses and how much your child will need to contribute.